Giangiacomo Magnani

-Giangiacomo Magnani (born 4 October 1995) is an Italian professional footballer who plays as a defender for club Reggiana, on loan from Palermo.
+Giangiacomo Magnani (born 4 October 1995) is an Italian professional footballer who plays as a defender for club Palermo.

 Career

 Sassuolo acquired Magnani from Juventus on 27 July 2018, where he stayed one month.

 On 31 January 2020, his loan to Brescia was terminated by mutual consent.

 On 2 September 2020, Magnani joined Hellas Verona on loan until 30 June 2021, with a conditional obligation to buy.

 On 16 January 2022, he joined Sampdoria on loan.

 On 28 January 2025, Magnani signed a multi-year contract with Palermo.
 After missing out on the entire pre-season due to family-related issues, Magnani was loaned out to fellow Serie B club Reggiana on 29 August 2025.
+The loan was terminated early on 14 January 2026.